- slide 1 of 7

 It was midnight on a school night.
 I saw the light on in my 16-year-old's room and went to tell him to go to sleep.
 His door was uncharacteristically open and I could hear animated voices from inside his room.
 I found him on Skype with a couple of friends.
 They were quizzing each other, working out numericals and clarifying each other's concepts for a big physics test next morning.

 Have you worked on your homework math problems with a friend?
 Did you ever get together with peers in a group to understand a difficult theory in college?
 Did you ever brainstorm with other classmates on a school project?
 We've all done collaborative learning at some stage of our lives; we just didn't know what to call it.

 The very dictionary definition of collaboration will tell us what collaborative learning means.
 The word "collaboration" brings together the Latin "col-" meaning "with or together" with the Latin "labor" or toil.
 For educationists, collaborative learning is a comprehensive term for "a variety of educational approaches involving joint intellectual effort by students, or students and teachers together."1

-Collaborative Learning happens when students work together or are made to work together in pairs or groups:
+Collaborative Learning happens when students work together in pairs or groups: